triplel/EvolvingJavaExamples/README.md

 - More Library Support On Parallelism

 Most of the source code I wrote here drove from Brian Goetz's talk "Evolving Java".

+To run the code, you should install the JDK 1.8 (public review edition as of Dec 2013), here is the link to download the jdk https://jdk8.java.net/download.html